 Suppose that you have suffered an injury during a routine trip to the barber.
 In that case, you should not be forced to bear the overwhelming consequences without highly experienced legal representation.
 Our kindhearted lawyers recognize that victims of barbershop chemical burn injuries often require hospitalization and costly medical treatment.
 No one deserves to get hurt because of another’s incompetence or the use of dangerous grooming products.
 The Dietrich Law Firm P.C.’s elite Buffalo, New York barbershop injury attorneys are here to fight for your legal right to seek monetary damages.
 Victims may be entitled to compensation for past and future medical bills, scarring, disfigurement, pain and suffering (both physical and mental), loss of enjoyment in life, lost earnings, and all other damages related to injuries.

-In just 23 years of practicing law, Jed Dietrich, Esq., honored with a membership to the Association of American Trial Lawyers Top 100, has successfully obtained over $175 Million in verdicts and settlements for injured victims injured in Buffalo, New York, throughout Western New York, and beyond.
+Jed Dietrich, Esq. has successfully obtained over $175 Million in verdicts and settlements for injured victims injured in Buffalo, New York, throughout Western New York, and beyond.
 At the Dietrich Law Firm P.C., our leading lawyers are expert litigators and negotiators.
 We know what is necessary to secure the maximum possible compensation for your barber chemical burn injury claim.
 We are pleased to offer free, no-obligation case assessments and consultations.
 Our best-of-the-best team promises to always treat you with the kindness and consideration that you deserve.
 The Dietrich Law Firm P.C.’s veteran lawyers are available 24 hours a day, 7 days a week, at 716-839-3939 or by completing our online consultation form.Determining The Severity Of Your Barbershop Burn

 The two main types of injuries that victims suffer at barbershops are skin burns and chemical burns.
 Skin burns are typically caused by hot tools, like hair dryers or flat irons.
 As the name suggests, chemical burns are caused by a substance, such as hair dye, coloring, or hair relaxers.
 Chemical burns typically occur when chemicals are kept on the scalp too long, the product is defective, or the victim has a severe allergic reaction.
 The signs and symptoms of chemical burns can vary considerably depending on the cause of the burn.
 The severity of symptoms suffered by victims of barbershop chemical burns is mainly determined by the following: